 3507 W. Lawrence Ave.

-World Relief's office will be closing for the next two weeks, and staff will be working remotely.
+World Relief's office will be closed for the foreseeable future and staff will be working remotely.
 People can still reach staff in all of the usual ways (calls to their work phones will be forwarded to their Google Voice accounts), and they will be providing support for their clients remotely.